Cut-Down de Bruijn Sequences: Abstract

 \section{Abstract}

 A cut-down de Bruijn sequence is a cyclic string of length $L$, where $1 \leq L \leq k^n$, such that every substring of length $n$ appears \emph{at most} once.
 Etzion~[\emph{Theor.
 Comp.
-Sci} 44 (1986)] gives an algorithm to construct binary cut-down de Bruijn sequences that requires $o(n)$ simple $n$-bit operations per symbol generated.
+Sci} 44 (1986)] introduced an algorithm to construct binary cut-down de Bruijn sequences requiring $o(n)$ simple $n$-bit operations per symbol generated.
 In this paper, we simplify the algorithm and improve the running time to $\mathcal{O}(n)$ time per symbol generated using $\mathcal{O}(n)$ space.
-We then provide the first successor-rule approach for constructing a binary cut-down de Bruijn sequence by leveraging recent ranking algorithms for fixed-density Lyndon words.
+Additionally, we develop the first successor-rule approach for constructing a binary cut-down de Bruijn sequence by leveraging recent ranking algorithms for fixed-density Lyndon words.
 Finally, we develop an algorithm to generate cut-down de Bruijn sequences for $k>2$ that runs in $\mathcal{O}(n)$ time per symbol using $\mathcal{O}(n)$ space after some initialization.
-While our $k$-ary algorithm is based on our simplified version of Etzion's binary algorithm, a number of non-trivial adaptations are required to generalize to larger alphabets.